Proper motion: Usefulness in astronomy

 Stars with large proper motions tend to be nearby; most stars are far enough away that their proper motions are very small, on the order of a few thousandths of an arcsecond per year.
 It is possible to construct nearly complete samples of high proper motion stars by comparing photographic sky survey images taken many years apart.
 The Palomar Sky Survey is one source of such images.
 In the past, searches for high proper motion objects were undertaken using blink comparators to examine the images by eye.
 More modern techniques such as image differencing can scan digitized images, or comparisons to star catalogs obtained by satellites.
 As any selection biases of these surveys are well understood and quantifiable, studies have confirmed more and inferred approximate quantities of unseen stars – revealing and confirming more by studying them further, regardless of brightness, for instance.
 Studies of this kind show most of the nearest stars are intrinsically faint and angularly small, such as red dwarfs.

 Measurement of the proper motions of a large sample of stars in a distant stellar system, like a globular cluster, can be used to compute the cluster's total mass via the Leonard-Merritt mass estimator.
 Coupled with measurements of the stars' radial velocities, proper motions can be used to compute the distance to the cluster.

 Stellar proper motions have been used to infer the presence of a super-massive black hole at the center of the Milky Way.
-This black hole is suspected to be Sgr A*, with a mass of 4.2 × (solar masses).
+This now confirmed to exist black hole is called Sgr A*, and has a mass of 4.3 × (solar masses).